pmanaktala/Hello-Hacktoberfest-2021/README.md

 1. Clone the project.
 2. Create a new branch (In case using cli use `git checkout -b yourbranchname`
-3. Do a change in the file.
+3. Add a new file with your github username.
-4. Add and commit the changes.
+4. Git Add and commit the changes.
 5. On the github go to a branch and create a PR using the button